Umbilical Hernia Repair in Children: What to Expect at Home

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

-- Your child has sudden chest pain and shortness of breath or coughs up blood.
+• Your child has sudden chest pain, is short of breath, or coughs up blood.

-- Your child has pain that does not get better after he or she takes pain medicine.
+• Your child has pain that does not get better after taking pain medicine.

 Watch closely for changes in your child's health, and be sure to contact the doctor if: